18angelica/18angelica/README.md

 - 👋 Hi, I’m @18angelica
-- 👀 I’m interested in Front and web development
+- 👀 I’m interested in Front end web development
 - 🌱 I’m currently learning Meta front end web developmentcourse at coursera.
 - 💞️ I’m looking to collaborate on a lucrative project.
 - 📫 How to reach me 09039016569 ...